 Pivot tables are a great way to manage the data from your reports.
 Play around with these examples to start.
 You can copy and paste the data into your own Excel file, or create a copy in Google Apps (File > Make a Copy).

-Learning how to use pivot tables will speed up the rate at which you can product sales reports, and at which you can analyze and close more deals faster.
+Learning how to use pivot tables will speed up the rate at which you can produce sales reports, and at which you can analyze and close more deals faster.
 Stay tuned as we will be providing more information on more complex operations you can perform in Excel—with pivot tables—as well as other functions and formulas.

 Do you have a use for Pivot Tables that you use for reporting?
 Share below.
-Also feel free to post templates of reports you pull.
+Also, feel free to post templates of reports you pull.
 You can do this through Google Apps Spreadsheets (make sure you set the privacy setting to how you like them).

 Get expert sales tips straight to your inbox and win more deals

 Yesware is an all-in-one toolkit for sales professionals and sales teams.
 Try our Outlook or Gmail add-on for free!

 Hit your number every monthGet Yesware for free

 Works on Outlook or Gmail (+ many more integrations)